 - In this page you could see ten pictures of people that helped me in Hanoi and Seoul, just because I speak Esperanto.

 The important point to understand is that meeting people is usually like bumping into random strangers.
-Do you like dancing salsa, for example?
-Most people would go somewhere where they can dance and then start conversing with people there.
+Do you like to dance, for example?
+Most people would go to a dance club and then strike up a conversation with people there.
 Are you a mathematician?
-Then you would probably travel somewhere in order to attend a conference, to give a talk, or to simply discuss some issues with other mathematicians.
+Then you would probably travel somewhere in order to attend a conference, to give a talk, or to simply discuss some ideas with other mathematicians.
 If they happened not to be native speakers of your mother tongue, you would try to find the most appropriate common language.
 Most people first share an interest and then they try to find a way to communicate.

 Esperantists do the converse.
-Wherever they travel (and judging by the comments, enthusiastic Esperantists like to travel a lot), they first find a community of Esperanto speakers, make friends, and only secondarily find out whether they share any hobbies with the other person (and Esperanto itself is one of such hobbies).
+Wherever they travel (and Esperantists are often highly social people who like to travel a lot), they first find a community of Esperanto speakers, make friends, and only secondarily find out whether they share any interests with the other person (and Esperanto itself is one of such interests).
 In that respect, Esperanto seems to be the ideal language for highly sociable people: it’s a brilliant tool to meet other highly sociable people.
 But most people (including me) are not as much sociable.

 It’s all about the distinction between cause and effect.
 If we rewrote the quotations above to make the real cause and its effect clear, they would read: